bahirul/yii2-autonumber/README.md

 Yii2 extension to genarete formated autonumber.
 It can be used for generate document number.

-This extension forked from [mdm/yii2-autonumber](https://github.com/mdmsoft/yii2-autonumber) with some my own enhancement.
+This extension forked from [mdm/yii2-autonumber](https://github.com/mdmsoft/yii2-autonumber) with some mods.

 Installation
 ------------